Quality Housing Program NYC(Last Updated On: September 15, 2019)

 What is the quality housing program?

 The Quality Housing Program (QHP) was created as a response to Height Factor Zoning.
 Height Factor is based on the Tower In The Park building design idea.
 Height factor buildings tend to be tall and skinny.
-QHP was initiated to make shorter wider buildings.
-NYC Zoning offers slightly higher floor areas on quality Housing buildings.
+QHP was initiated to promote the development of shorter wider buildings that would more likely fit in to their surroundings.
+In many cases NYC Zoning offers slightly higher floor areas on quality Housing buildings.
 So a developer can get a larger building in square footage even though it may not be as tall.
 Quality Housing also has required setbacks which is a very typical New York architecture design.

 Aside from the higher floor areas these building will have additional requirements but also zoning deductions.